British Values

 Pupil voice in school newsletter / on school website

 Pupil voice gathered during class meetings where all children participate.
-School councillors then represent their peers.
+Young Governors then represent their peers.

 Whole school and key stage assemblies